-Figure 6.1.
-Map of Bulgaria showing the location of the Palaeolithic sites mentioned in the text: Bacho Kiro, Temnata, Samuilitsa II and Kozarnika caves, and Musselievo open-air site located close to the River Danube.
+Figure 6.1 Map of Bulgaria showing the location of the Palaeolithic sites mentioned in the text: Bacho Kiro, Temnata, Samuilitsa II and Kozarnika caves, and Musselievo open-air site located close to the River Danube.
 On the bottom right corner: map of western Eurasia with the location of Bulgaria.